Medically reviewed by Drugs.com. Last updated on June 22, 2020.

 • Cardiovascular events: Rarely, arrhythmia and myocardial infarction have been reported with use of onabotulinumtoxinA (another botulinum toxin formulation), sometimes in patients with preexisting cardiovascular disease.

-• Dysphagia: Common when used for cervical dystonia and may persist anywhere from 2 weeks up to 5 months after administration.
+• Dysphagia: Common when used for cervical dystonia and may persist for several months after administration.
 In severe cases, patients may require alternative feeding methods.
 Risk factors include smaller neck muscle mass, bilateral injections into the sternocleidomastoid muscle, or injections into the levator scapulae.

 • Neuromuscular disease: Use with caution in patients with neuromuscular diseases (eg, myasthenia gravis, Eaton-Lambert syndrome) and neuropathic disorders (eg, amyotrophic lateral sclerosis).